THE ARTS ORGANIZATIONS AT A CROSSROADS TOOLKIT:

 Work with a local museum or library for a public exhibit/display to share your history and collect people’s memories.
 If you’re a performing arts organization, use the power of that ritual to tell the story of your organization.

 8. Collecting Oral Histories

-Oral history is an artform itself, and offers people with experience and a connection to your organization to share it in a very accessible way.
-When deciding who to interview, don’t stop with founding artists and Board members – think about participants who’ve been particularly impacted by your programs, artists involved in signature productions or exhibits, and community members who have witnessed the growth and value of your work.
+Oral history is an art form itself and offers people with experience and a connection to your organization to share it in a very accessible way.
+When deciding whom to interview, don’t stop with founding artists and Board members – think about participants who’ve been particularly impacted by your programs, artists involved in signature productions or exhibits, and community members who have witnessed the growth and value of your work.

 Certain guidelines and protocols to help elicit the teller’s story have developed in the practice of oral history, and we’ve provided links to these resources.
-If you’re capturing information for future research or formal historical use, you’ll need to follow these closely.
-If you’re gathering stories to use now for a celebration, landmark event or to simply record information while you still can, you can be more flexible in your process.
+You'll need to follow these closely if you’re capturing information for future research or formal historical use.
+If you’re gathering stories to use now for a celebration, or landmark event, or to simply record information while you still can, you can be more flexible in your process.

 Beth Kattelman counsels the importance of getting a signed release form from the interviewee that outlines details about how the oral history will be conducted, whether the interviewee will be able to review the history to make corrections or to edit out things they are not comfortable with, etc.